andresespinalh/coursera-data-cleaning-course-project/CodeBook.md

 # Code book for 'tidy_data.txt'

-The data set that this code book pertains to is located in the `tidy_data.txt` file of this repository.
+This codebook correspondes to the `tidy_data.txt` file of this repository.